Celebrating Eleven Years Online...!

 The spars are all aluminum pipe.
 When painted, most people will see them as being wooden spars.
 The aluminum pipe is considerably stronger than wood, and is the same weight.
 The fittings are fully welded in place, so overall cost is less to build, this combination being very quick to fabricate.
 The aluminum spars will last longer and require less maintenance than any other spar material.

 A steering vane is not really a requirement, since the boat will self steer very capably via a sheet-to-tiller arrangement, making use of the forestays'l boom, a few blocks, some line, a bungee cord, and the tiller.
-A great many sailors don't believe that this works.
-It does!!
+Skeptics may not believe that this works, but... it definitely does!

 What's the Ideal Sailing Rig...?